Dean's Fellowship Program

 How do I apply to be a Dean's Fellow?

 All full-time doctoral applicants are automatically considered for the Dean’s Fellowship upon submission – there is no separate application.
-The deadline for fall 2019 admission is either December 1st or December 15th, 2018, depending on the program.
-Be sure to check your program's individual page for all deadlines and admission requirements.
+The deadline for fall 2020 admission was December 1, 2019.

 What is the selection process?

-All Ph.D. applications are reviewed by a selection committee and judged on the overall quality of the full application, including GRE scores, potential contributions to the field of study and other relevant factors.
+All Ph.D. applications are reviewed by a selection committee and judged on the overall quality of the full application, including GRE scores, potential contributions to the field of study, inclusion of underrepresented populations, and other relevant factors.
 Typically, outstanding applicants are nominated for the Dean’s Fellowship by their selection committee and submitted to the Dean for final selection.